Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 Deployment stacks will want to manage the lifecycle of any resource deployed through a stack regardless of its control plane as this is a key feature of stacks.

-In order to minimally support deletion of extension resources which is the goal of this integration, changes need to made at both the Bicep and ARM template levels to how extension configurations are defined so the Deployment stack service can retrieve necessary secret data in a secure and direct way.
+In order to minimally support deletion of extension resources which is the goal of this integration, changes need to be made at both the Bicep and ARM template levels to how extension configurations are defined so the Deployment stack service can retrieve necessary secret data in a secure and direct way.